Catechism of Mikalojus Daukša: Language

 Ostensibly, the book was intended for the Diocese of Samogitia, but Daukša wanted to reach the widest audience.
 The Polish original is dedicated to children, while Daukša addressed his work to every Christian.
 In his task, Daukša was faced with the problem of different dialects of the Lithuanian language.
 To appease all dialects, he included many synonyms (lexical equivalents).
 For the clergy, who were often Polish and spoke little Lithuanian, he included equivalent loanwords in the margins.
 For example, next to Lithuanian pasaulis (world), he noted svietas from Polish świat.
 Jonas Kruopas counted a total of 189 instances of synonyms written in the margins and 35 instances of synonyms in the same sentence in addition to numerous synonyms found in different places in the work.
 Overall, Daukša used far less loanwords than other early authors.
 Scholars believe that instead of using Slavic loanwords he invented several words, including abejojimas (doubt), įkvėpimas (inspiration), privalomas (obligatory), that became well accepted part of the standard Lithuanian.
-This lexical richness and diversity makes the text valuable for the research of the Lithuanian language.

 Despite Daukša's efforts, the translation was not well accepted by the contemporaries from the Diocese of Vilnius who complained that it was not written in "Lithuanian" (i.e. eastern Aukštaitian dialect) but in "Samogitian" (i.e. western Aukštaitian dialect).
 Daukša translated and submitted for publication two works: the catechism and the postil.
 Bishop Merkelis Giedraitis, patron of Daukša, lacked funds to publish both books – the full cost of the publication had to be borne by the patron as it was forbidden to sell books published by the Jesuits.
 Therefore, Giedraitis proposed to Benedykt Woyna, administrator of the Diocese of Vilnius, to share the burden: Giedraitis would pay for the much more substantial and expensive postil while Woyna would pay for the catechism.
 Perhaps Daukša knew of this arrangement beforehand and made the efforts to include synonyms for all dialects.
 But the final product was not suited for the Diocese of Vilnius.
 Therefore, the catechism of Ledesma was re-translated by an anonymous author and re-published in Vilnius in 1605.
 This work is the first published work in the old eastern Aukštaitian dialect used around Vilnius.
 This dialect became extinct in the 17th century due to the pressure of Slavic languages.